-The starting point for the assessment of adult occupant protection is the dummy response data recorded in five different test configurations: frontal impact in offset and full overlap, side impact, pole impact and (low speed) rear impact.
-All criteria used are calculated according to Technical Bulletin 17.
+The starting point for the assessment of adult occupant protection is the dummy response data recorded in the different test configurations.
+All criteria used are calculated according to Euro NCAP Technical Bulletin 21.
 Initially, each relevant body area is given a score based on the measured dummy parameters.
 These scores can be adjusted after the test based on supplementary requirements.
 E.g. for frontal impact, consideration is given to whether the original score should be adjusted to reflect occupant kinematics or sensitivity to small changes in contact location, which might influence the protection of different sized occupants in different seating positions.
 The assessment also considers the structural performance of the car by taking account of such aspects as steering wheel displacement, pedal movement, foot well distortion and displacement of the A pillar.
 The adjustments (or modifiers) based on both inspection and geometrical considerations are applied to the body area assessments to which they are most relevant.

-For frontal offset impact, the score for each body area is based on the driver data, unless part of the passenger fared less well.
+For frontal MPDB impact, the score for each body area is based on the driver data, unless part of the passenger fared less well.
 It is stated that the judgement relates primarily to the driver.
 For frontal full width, the score is based on driver and rear passenger.
 Side impact and pole impact results relate to the struck-side occupant only, while Whiplash results cover front and rear occupants.
-No attempt is made to rate the risk of life threatening injury any differently from the risk of disabling injury.
-Similarly, no attempt is made to rate the risk of the more serious but less frequent injury any differently from the risk of less serious but more frequent injury.
+No attempt is made to rate the risk of life-threatening injury any differently from the risk of disabling injury.
+Similarly, no attempt is made to rate the risk of less serious but more frequent injury.
 Care has been taken to try to avoid encouraging manufacturers from concentrating their attention on areas which would provide little benefit in accidents.